Skip to main content

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow an attacker to execute malicious code, exfiltrate data, or manipulate the database.
+Successful exploitation of this vulnerability could allow an attacker to bypass authentication and access unauthorized protected areas of the application.

 3. TECHNICAL DETAILS